Made in England (Elton John album): Outtakes

 There are many outtakes from Made in England.
 These songs include "Building a Bird", "Leaves", "Hell", "Skin", "Tick-Tock", "Undone", "Red", "Live Like Horses", an alternate version of "Belfast", and an alternate version of "Believe".
-"Red" was later released on the French compilation Sol En Si, and a version of "Live Like Horses" was later released on The Big Picture.
-"Building a Bird" was recorded by Nigel Olsson for his 2001 Move the Universe CD, released only in Japan.
+"Red" was later released on the French compilation Sol En Si and a version of "Live Like Horses" was later released on The Big Picture.
+"Building a Bird" was recorded by Nigel Olsson for his 2001 Move the Universe album, released only in Japan.
 "Hell" and the original cut of "Live Like Horses" have circulated on YouTube.
 The remaining outtakes have yet to circulate.